- June 2, 2019

-If you’re applying to law school, the month of July isn’t just about barbecues and beach volleyball.
-This month is an opportunity to make important early progress in your law school application process.
-Here are five key priorities through the month of July:
+If you’re applying to law school, the summer months aren’t just about barbecues and beach volleyball.
+They present a great opportunity to make important early progress in your law school application process.
+Here are five key priorities through the summer months:

 Create an Account on LSAC.org

 The Law School Admissions Council (LSAC) is an essential tool for law school applications.
 Think of it as the Common App for law school.
 Your registration for the LSAT, applications, transcripts, and letters of recommendation are all submitted through LSAC.

 At lsac.org, you will see the prompt “Log in as…” on the top right hand side, with a drop down menu underneath.
 Select “JD Applicants” (or another option, as applicable), and on the next page below the login space, you should select “create an account.”

 LSAC will provide guidance on how to submit each component of your application.
 Request copies of your most current transcripts and get those uploaded now so there is one less “busy work” thing for you to do as you are writing essays.